 Section 4 - Vacation Preference.
-The following vacation preference procedure shall be available for those employees wishing to put in for vacation time:

-Eligible employees shall submit a written request every six months by November 1 and May 1 annually.
+The following vacation preference procedure shall be available for those employees wishing to put in for vacation time: Eligible employees shall submit a written request every six months prior to November 1 and prior to May 1 annually.